argo-marketplace/Constituent-Data-Collaborative/README.md

 The Congressional Data Collaborative could be an indepdendent entity similar to the [Congressional Budget Office](https://www.cbo.gov/) that is tasked with ensuring that each Congressional District works with local agencies to collect, organize, aggregate, analyze, and make available key data to usher in a new age of evidence-based policy making.

 # Why
+- Empower constituents with evidence and facts about their locales and how they fare compared to the rest of the nation to lobby their electeds.
+Think of it as beyond just calling your representative on the phone with a prepared transcript but lobbying to your representative using evidence.

 - Keep members of Cong. engaged with and informed of local issues using GroundTruthed data across issues while also serving local needs.
 - Ensure evidence-based policy-making vs rhetoric or partisan-based approaches.